Legacy (novel series): Legacy

 Legacy follows Princess Alera of Hytanica, a willful young woman that cringes at the idea of marrying over bearing Steldor, her father's chosen suitor.
 Assuming that she will spend her days with a man that she's attracted to, yet does not actually love, Alera finds herself almost instantly drawn to a youthful intruder.
 Narian is initially captured by the palace guards as a spy from an enemy kingdom, but is eventually discovered to be the son of a noble family that was long since thought to be dead.
 Alera begins to secretly meet with Narian, who tells her of life in the other kingdom and the two begin to fall in love.
 Despite this, Alera is forced to marry Steldor while Narian is condemned as a traitor.

 Allegiance

 Allegiance finds Alera as Queen of Hytanica, married to Steldor.
 She finds herself unable to love him and equally unable to forget Narian, the one she truly loves.
-This provokes conflicted emotions in her, as she knows that Narian is destined to conquer her kingdom for the magic user Overlord, the ruler of the rival kingdom Cokyrian.
+This provokes conflicted emotions in her, as she knows that Narian is destined to conquer her kingdom for the magic user Overlord, the ruler of the rival kingdom of Cokyria.
 Alera initially refuses to believe that Narian could be capable of these actions until she discovers him leading Cokyrian troops in an attack against the city.
 Despite her heartbreak, Alera must find a way to lead her kingdom to more hopeful times.